Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Introduction

+Convolutional neural networks (CNNs) have been widely applied in the general problem of object localization and detection.
+The task is to detect a target object's location and its spatial coverage in an image in the form of bounding boxes \cite{Sermanet2014,Caicedo2015,Ren2015,Redmon2016}.
+To localize objects from images, typically a model is given images of category exemplars for training.
+Critically, these training samples have precise object-level annotations, such as segmentations or bounding boxes.
+The models can be fine-tuned from a pre-trained network and utilize region proposals for candidate object locations \cite{Zhang2014,He2014,Zhang2015,Cinbis2016,Bency2016}, or trained end-to-end \cite{Ren2015,Tompson2015,Redmon2016}.
+These models have demonstrated high performance in localizing objects from learned categories, and further fine-tuning is required in order to accommodate novel object categories \cite{Oquab2015} .

-Recent co-localization methods typically utilize existing region proposal methods for generating a number of candidate regions for objects and object parts \cite{Joulin2014,Tang2014,Cho2015,Li2016}.
-From the bag of candidate proposals, the set of object-related proposals are determined based on different criteria, such as those having high mutual similarity scores \cite{Li2016,Tang2014} or those minimizing the entropy of the score distribution of a classifier \cite{Cho2015}.
-Using object proposals significantly increases processing time and hinders the scalability of the algorithms as they depend on the quality of the object proposals.
-In fact, region and object proposals are part of a research problem of its own, and have drawbacks such as lack of repeatability, reduced detection performance with a large number of proposals, and difficulties in balancing precision and recall \cite{Hosang2015}.
+Co-localization is the more challenging problem of localizing objects from only the set of positive image examples of the category without any object-level annotations.
+The lack of negative examples and detailed annotations hinders the use of supervised methods for the co-localization task.
+Recent methods typically utilize existing region proposal methods for generating a number of candidate regions for objects and object parts, followed by matching or selecting the region with the highest confidence score \cite{Joulin2014,Tang2014,Cho2015,Li2016}.
+However, region and object proposals are part of a research problem of its own, and have drawbacks such as lack of repeatability, reduced detection performance with a large number of proposals, and lead to difficult balance in precision and recall\cite{Hosang2015,yu2015}.